-We manufacture our wooden cabby dowels or wooden pins from quality materials.
+We manufacture our wooden cabby dowels or dowel pins from quality materials.

 Our cabinetmakers dowels or wooden pins are produced in two styles, smooth or grooved (fluted).

-These wooden pins are suitable for use in a variety of craft projects such as kite making.
+These wooden dowel pins are suitable for use in a variety of craft projects such as kite making, doll houses, puppetry, wooden toys, model makers and even musical instruments.

 Sizes range from 8 to 15mm.